HIROS-DEV/Regex/README.md

 This Regex course is most useful course on this planet and it is not exaggeration.
 Of course, I can not Regex perfectly.
-But now, i have full confidence about Regex and I would like to use Regex in my project or to solve algorithm problem(like a CodeWars site).
+But now, I have full confidence about Regex and I would like to use Regex in my project or to solve algorithm problem(like a CodeWars site).

 Thank you for reading.
 And, happy coding!!!